e-mergo/mx-emergo-form-field-info-tooltip/README.md

 ### Mode

-Select the variation of the information tooltip: in a form field, using any other widget, or standalone just by itself.
+Select the variation of the information tooltip: in a form field, using any type of widget, or a standalone icon.
 By default, the widget uses 'Form field' to insert a tooltip icon in a form field.
 Select 'Widget' to apply the tooltip to any embedded widget.
 Select 'Standalone' to display just the selected icon with a tooltip.
 The variations allow for a harmonized tooltip experience across different parts of an app.

 ### Tooltip